Immigration Status Verification (ISV)

-All new international students are required to complete Passport Verification (PPV) with the Office of International Services (OIS) upon arrival to the United States.
-You must complete PPV before you are able to register for courses in the fall semester.
-PPV cannot be completed outside of the the United States.
+All new international students are required to complete Immigration Status Verification (ISV) with the Office of International Services (OIS) upon arrival to the United States.
+You must complete ISV before you are able to register for courses in the fall semester.
+ISV cannot be completed outside of the the United States.

-You can still meet with your academic advisor to plan your course registration, but you will only be able to register for courses upon completion of PPV.
+You can still meet with your academic advisor to plan your course registration, but you will only be able to register for courses upon completion of ISV.

 USC Student Health Insurance and Immunization Requirements for International Students